Welcome to Early Years at Thorndown Primary School

 1:30 – Busy Learning both inside and outside.

-Each class spends one afternoon a week at our Forest School.
-Forest School is held within the school grounds in a special ‘wild area’ to the front of the school.
+During the year, each class will have the opportunity to spend time in our Forest Area.
+Forest Explorers is held within the school grounds in a special ‘wild area’ to the front of the school.
 These sessions are carefully planned by our qualified forest school teacher to incorporate important safety lessons, explore the natural world and engage in cooperative and collaborate group activities.
 For example, we might be building dens together, go bug hunting or creating wonderful transient art from the natural materials we find on the forest floor.
 Your child will need; waterproof coat and trousers, wellies and appropriate clothing for both cold and hot days.

 Information for parents